cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 added benefits such as saving on computational costs and reducing transaction throughput and overhead.
-Within the context of the Cosmos, some of the major applications of signing such data includes, but is not limited to, providing a cryptographic secure and verifiable means of proving validator identity and possibly associating it with some other framework or organization.
+Within the context of the Cosmos, some of the major applications of signing such data includes, but is not limited to, providing a cryptographically secure and verifiable means of proving validator identity and possibly associating it with some other framework or organization.
 In addition, having the ability to sign Cosmos messages with a Ledger or similar HSM device.